 Some residents have asked whether Acts and Statutes are an obligation on them, and about the difference between a Statute and Law and other similar questions regarding legal matters.
 Acts of Parliaments are Statutes which set out the law.
 If you have questions regarding other Acts of Parliament or laws, these should be directed to a legal professional, not the council.

-Whilst we do our best to answer all relevant enquiries about Council Tax.
+We do our best to answer all relevant enquiries about Council Tax.
 However, we reserve the right to refuse to respond to lengthy enquiries that focus on hypothetical arguments that:

 - have no legal basis

-- askd for a personal opinion
+- asks for a personal opinion

 - ask for information that does not fall within the scope of the Freedom of Information Act 2000 (FOIA).